Call Today: (801) 507-1950 / Fax: (801) 507-1951

-Leg swelling during pregnancy is attributed to increased blood volume, a big uterus pushing on the veins of the pelvis, extra weight, genetics, hot weather etc.
+Leg swelling during pregnancy is attributed to increased blood volume, a big uterus pushing on the veins of the pelvis, extra weight, genetics, hot weather, and various other reasons.
+Let’s dive in to better explain why this happens.

 All of these combine to make leg swelling an almost inevitable part of pregnancy.